pseuxide/pseuxide.github.io/_posts/2024-06-10-defeating_a_heavily_obfuscated_keygenme_binary.md

 The main factors that slow down your analysis are unnecessary conditions and byte offsets that are only read and never written to.

 Due to the opaque predicates, there are many `if` statements that always lead to the same result.
-Additionally, there are numerous byte_xxx values that always turn out to be the same.
+Additionally, there are numerous `byte_xxx` values that turn out to be always the same.
 When I checked their references, they were always read-only, indicating they retain their original values from the disk.

 For example this is the length subroutine I spotted but it's not straight forward.